Raynesway Household Waste and Recycling Centre

 Raynesway Household Waste and Recycling Centre (HWRC) is for Derby and Derbyshire residents using a private vehicle to dispose of household recycling and waste, up to 12 times a year.

 Raynesway HWRC is not for traders or businesses to dispose of waste.
 You also cannot use Raynesway HWRC to dispose of waste generated by a trader or business doing work at your home (eg – left over materials).

-All visits to Raynesway must be pre-booked.
+All visits to Raynesway must be pre-booked (unless you come by bike).
 To make a booking please view the booking a visit to Raynesway HWRC page.

 Can I bring my van or trailer?

 Vans and pick-up trucks must be under 3.5 tonnes and we only accept domestic type trailers which are less than 2m long.
 Larger vehicles or trailers are not permitted on site.

 Yes, customers can deliver waste and recycling by bike or cargo bike.
 Please take appropriate safety measures such as cycle helmets and lights.

 You do not need to pre-book, but you should wait to access site in turn with other customer’s vehicles - please do not jump the queue if there is one.